-"We, The Board members and the Management Office of the Black Canyon City Water Improvement District, are dedicated to provide top quality water to every tap within the Water District boundaries.
-We ask all our Owner/Users to help protect our water resources and learn and practice conservation methods as much as possible to help safeguard our way of life and our community's future.
+"We, the Board members and Management of the Black Canyon City Water Improvement District, are dedicated to assured delivery of quality water that meets, or exceeds, all county, state, and federal requirements to every user within the District boundaries.
+We believe in superior service for our customers and competitive rates for our product.
+Whenever possible, required capital improvements will be revenue financed.
+We ask all our Owner/Users to help protect our water resources by learning and practicing conservation methods as much as possible to help safeguard our way of life and our community's future."

-Respectfully submitted by: Approved by BCCWID Board on
+Respectfully submitted by:

+Approved by BCCWID Board on February 15, 2007